 Confirm UDP and TCP port availability for SRT, RTMP, RTP, and WebRTC.

-Parse, build, and validate SRT, RTMP, HLS, and WHEP ingest URLs.
+Parse and validate SRT, RTMP, and WHEP ingest URLs before they hit your encoder.

 Test an RTSP stream URL end-to-end.
 Connects, reports codec + framerate.